Royal Botanic Gardens, Kew

 Queen Charlotte’s Cottage

-You will find Queen Charlotte’s Cottage in a far corner of Kew gardens built past a thick concentration of rhododendrons and giant pines.
+You will find Queen Charlotte’s Cottage in a far corner of Kew Gardens built past a thick concentration of rhododendrons and giant pines.
 Bluebell woods surround the Cottage.
 This is a true definition of beauty, enchanting, and not palatial.

 This thatched Cottage was built mainly for the royal family to have tea breaks or light meals as they walked through or explored the garden and also while visiting nearby menageries.
 The menagerie bore black swans, kangaroos, and the now-extinct Quoggas.